 Knowing how to give a certain food to your pet can be tricky.

-Which is why, we’ve put together a few recipes which you can look at and learn how to feed this delicious treat to your pet!
+That is why, we’ve put together a few recipes that you can look at and learn how to feed this delicious treat to your pet!

 Recipe: DIY Crunchy Green Beans